 Born and raised in Long Island, this city girl currently resides on the Upper West Side of NYC.
 At sixteen years old, after a trip to Europe with my grandmother, I immediately caught the travel bug.
 I will never forget coming home from Italy, grabbing a paper/envelope, and immediately writing a bucket list.
 Would you believe, years later, I still have that list?

 The biggest misconception I often hear about traveling?
-You need a lot of money in order to be a globe-trotter.
+You need a lot of money to be a globe-trotter.
 I’m happy to report…that’s just not true.
-I like to show a more realistic side to traveling and prove there’s more to travel blogging than just luxury hotels and Gucci bags.
-My ultimate goal for this blog is to show you just how beautiful this planet is and why it’s worth saving.
+I started out staying in hostels, eating street food, and living off $50 a day.
+Nowadays, I prefer a little more comfort and leisure but I wouldn’t say my camping days are behind me.
+When I was working for the military I made $12 an hour and even on a small salary I would take four-day weekend trips.
+After my first trip to Paris in 2013, I made it my mission to visit a new city once a month.
 Over the years, I’ve seen some amazing places.
-Although I don’t expect all of my readers to swim with sharks, what I hope you’ll take away from my content is a new profound passion for exploration and a healthy dose of tenacity for preserving all that is beautiful in this world.
+Although I don’t expect all of my readers to swim with sharks, backpack the Alps, or Paraglide, what I do hope you’ll take away from my content is a new profound passion for exploration and a healthy dose of tenacity for preserving all that is beautiful in this world.
 Whether that’s a national park in a foreign country or a locally owned coffee shop in your own backyard.

-The common theme of every country I visit is: beauty.
-Beauty is all around us.
-With curious eyes, I see beauty with every new landscape or alluring piece of architecture I discover.
-To me, the true beauty of a city comes alive within the culture.
-With every new country, I do my best to take a piece of that culture and implement them into my own life.
-In Germany, I learned how to slow down.
-From Buddhist monks in Thailand, I learned how to reflect on life.
-In the Bahamas, I learned how to confront my biggest fears, by swimming with sharks.
-I believe as humans, we are continually evolving through life.
 Throughout my travels, I’ve been pushed to lengths which, at times, never felt achievable.
+When I first started traveling, I had no idea how much I’d learn about myself through the process.
+When I look back, it’s almost unbelievable how much I’ve grown.
 I can now say with great pride, failure has been my greatest teacher in life thus far.
 I hope one of the most important lessons you learn from this page is to never be afraid of taking risks.
 To always bet on yourself.
 Constantly do things that scare you.
 Always be in the pursuit of adventures that feed your soul.
 Be kind, be selfish, be real, open up, cry, laugh, laugh at yourself, try new things, try old things, never settle, be bold, be brave, be insecure, and most importantly be yourself.

 From the bottom of my heart, thank you for following along and never hesitate to reach out and ask me anything!
 To quote one of my favorite poets, “I took the road less traveled and it has made all the difference,” Robert Frost.